davidmeredith/devsGuidebook/devGuidebook.md

 ### Classes and Code Should be Cohesive

+> [!TIP]
-Classes should be cohesive – high cohesion means the methods and variables of the class are co-dependent and often change together.
-This can be paraphrased as "Changes to the code over here should not affect code over there" and/or "Code that changes together stays together. "
+Classes should be cohesive which is related to the Single Responsibility Principle.
+High cohesion means the methods and variables of  a class are co-dependent and often change together.
+This can be paraphrased as "Changes to the code over here should not affect code over there" and "Code that changes together stays together."
+Another useful interpretation: "When you want to add something, you intuitively know which class should be modified."

 Here’s the authoritative view from the famous [Kent Beck from Nov (2022) and his ‘Tidy First’ approach to software development:](https://twitter.com/KentBeck/status/1587825849755049984)